 The total number of Gervais' beaked whales off the eastern U.S. and Canadian Atlantic coast is unknown.
-However, several estimates of the undifferentiated complex of beaked whales (Ziphius and Mesoplodon spp.) from selected regions are available for select time periods (Barlow et al. 2006), as well as one estimate of Gervais' beaked whales alone.
+Survey platform type influences observer ability to identify species, with differentiation most difficult from aircraft.
+However, several estimates of the undifferentiated complex of beaked whales (Ziphius and Mesoplodon spp.) from selected regions are available for select time periods (Barlow et al. 2006), as well as two estimates of Mesoplodon spp. beaked whales alone.
 Sightings are almost exclusively in the continental shelf edge and continental slope areas (Figure 1).
-The best abundance estimate for Gervais' beaked whales is the result of the 2011 survey - 1,847 (CV=0.96).
+The best abundance estimate for Mesoplodon spp. beaked whales is the sum of the 2011 survey estimates -7,092 (CV=0.54).